-Pence has long pushed for Trump policies on Israel
+Pence's Mideast trip still on as government shutdown looms

-WASHINGTON – Vice President Mike Pence is making his fifth visit to Israel, returning to a region he's visited "a million times" in his heart.
+WASHINGTON – Vice President Mike Pence is making his fourth visit to Israel, returning to a region he's visited "a million times" in his heart.

 An evangelical Christian with strong ties to the Holy Land, Pence this time comes packing two key policy decisions in his bags that have long been top priorities for him: designating Jerusalem as Israel's capital and curtailing aid for Palestinians.

-Note: This story has been corrected to say this is Pence's fourth trip to Israel.
-A previous version of this story described the trip to Israel as Pence's fifth, based on information provided by the administration.